CircleOfFifths/CircleOfFifths.github.io/index.md

 *Scrolling down this page, expect to throw away any customs of neatness, form, or legibility, because frankly, my mind isn't a place where any of those exist, unfortunately.
 Have fun and get a deep dive of my thoughts.*

-> "One last thing: I have just been told that our budget (I didn't know we even had one) has been cut down by 16%, so we're all going to have to settle for less, maybe.
-When I say 'settle for less,' I mean that you will have to manually open the videos in a new tab because all of them are literally just images of the youtube thumbnail (with hyperlinks attached)." - J
+> "One last thing: I have just been told that our budget (I didn't know we even had one) has been cut down by 16%, so we're all going to have to settle for less, maybe." - J

 # Music That I Probably Enjoy